 So, again, what makes Forth more compact than assembler?
 Simplicity.
 The particularity of Forth is that it begins "walking by itself", that is, implementing its own words from its base set, very, very early.
 This means that only a tiny part of it needs to be assembled into native code.
 This tiny part of native code requires much less tooling, and thus an assembler with much less features.
 This assembler requires less RAM.

 What is more compact than something that doesn't exist?
 Even Z80 assembler can't beat the void.

-That's how although Forth is not more compact that native code (duh!), a Forth Collapse OS achieves self-hosting with as much resources than its Z80 counterpart.
+That's how although Forth is not more compact than native code (duh!), a Forth Collapse OS achieves self-hosting with as much resources than its Z80 counterpart.

 So for the very low price of manageable speed constraints, we get a high level language that is much more powerful and extensible than the BASIC shell that was previously there.
 I call that a definite win.

 Because compactness has always been a primary design goal of Collapse OS, I initially chose Z80 assembler over high level languages so that I could continue to meet that design goal.